codio-content/Linux-File_System_Commands/.guides/content/Removing-files-d789.md

 ## Single files can be deleted too

-We realized that we don't need the _README.md_ file yet, so why having it there?
+We realize that we don’t need the _README.md_ file, so we want to remove it.

 Remove a single file from your `~/workspace` directory: